Death of Won Jang: Response

 Dartmouth's William Jewett Tucker Center held a vigil for Jang on July 9, 2024.

 After Jang's death, Dartmouth College began offering free swimming lessons and increased nighttime security patrols along the river.
 The college also made plans to add rescue flotation devices and improve lighting and signage at the riverside docks.
 Both Dartmouth College and the Hanover Police and Fire Departments increased efforts to warn the public about the hazards of the Connecticut River.
 In the past, the police acknowledged regularly seeing students participating in the Ledyard Challenge, a Dartmouth tradition that involves swimming naked across the river.
-Dartmouth student Kexin Cai drown in the river in May 2024, two months before Jang's death.
+Dartmouth student Kexin Cai drowned in the river in May 2024, two months before Jang's death.
 There had been thirteen student drownings in the Connecticut River between 1816 and 2022.

 In November 2024, the Hanover Police charged two members of Beta Alpha Omega with a misdemeanor for providing alcohol to someone under the age of 21.
 In addition, the Alpha Phi sorority chapter was charged as a corporation for facilitating an underage alcohol party.
 The police determined that sorority members hosted the party where most of the attendees were underage and were drinking alcohol.

 In a written statement in The Dartmouth, the lawyer for one of the charged students noted that providing alcohol for a party "appears to be unrelated to the tragedy that occurred hours later".